 Senior selection panels

 The most suitable candidate is chosen by a selection panel.
 Each panel is made up of 5 members, including lay people, and is chaired by the Lady Chief Justice or by a person they nominate.
-The person in the role currently is not allowed to sit on the panel to choose their successor.
+The person currently in the role is not allowed to sit on the panel to choose their successor.

 Selection process

-- undergo and submit two independent assessments
+- submit details for two independent assessors

 Next steps